blockchain-unica/rosetta-smart-contracts/contracts/decentralized_identity/README.md

 - **SmartPy/Tezos**:
 - **Move/Aptos**:
 - **Fe/Ethereum**: dynamic data structures not supported.
 Hash creation was simplified to comply with Fe limitations.
+- **Leo/Aleo**: implementation coherent with the specification, plus an additional fully-private pattern.